• Skip to main content

 Instructions

-• Warm the olive oil in a soup pot or Dutch oven over medium heat.
+• Warm the olive oil in a large pot or Dutch oven over medium heat.
 Add the onion, carrots, and celery.
-Cook for 3 to 5 minutes.
+Cook for 3 to 5 minutes until the onion is translucent and the carrots and celery are brighter in color and slightly softened.

-• Stir in the garlic, tomato paste, oregano, thyme, salt, and pepper.
-Add the barley and vegetable broth to the pot.
+• Stir in the garlic, tomato paste, thyme, oregano, salt, and pepper.
+Cook for 1 to 2 minutes, stirring frequently, until fragrant.

-• Bring to a boil, then cover and reduce heat to maintain a simmer.
+• Increase heat to bring to a rolling boil.
+Then, cover and reduce heat to low to maintain a gentle simmer with small, delicate bubbles on the surface.
 Cook for 10 to 12 minutes until the barley is tender.

 • When the barley is finished cooking, take the cover off of the pot and stir in the frozen peas.
-Cook for 4 to 5 more minutes.
+Cook for 4 to 5 more minutes until tender but not mushy.

 • Ladle into bowls, and enjoy!
 I like to serve the soup with crunchy bread and a sprinkle of parmesan cheese.